The Volokh Conspiracy

 I have deliberately avoided the obvious argument that Putin's aggression is unjust because the Ukrainians are a distinct "people" with a right to autonomy based on ethnic self-determination.
 That isn't because I buy Putin's ridiculous claims that Russians and Ukrainians are essentially the same, and therefore must be united.
 It's because I reject, on principle, the theory that groups have a right to rule particular territories based on ties of race, ethnicity, or culture.
 I outlined the reasons why in Chapter 5 of my book Free to Move: Foot Voting, Migration, and Political Freedom (see also this article).
 But if you hold a more conventional view of the right to ethnic self-determination, then Ukrainians have as good a claim to it as anyone.

 None of this, by itself, determines how the US and its allies should react to Russia's actions.
 While there are good reasons to avoid direct military conflict with Russia, that still leaves a wide range of other options.
-I will not try to assess their relative merits here.
-In this post, I have tried only to assess the legal and moral aspects of the horrible conflict unfolding before us.
+I will not try to consider their relative merits here.
+In this post, I have sought only to assess the legal and moral aspects of the horrible conflict unfolding before us.